abdulkalam6/RYGNeco/README.md

-# TaskFlow - Personal Task Tracker 📋
+# NekoTasks - Anime Theme personal Task Tracker 📋

-A beautiful, responsive personal task tracker built with React.js that helps you manage your daily tasks efficiently.
-Features a clean interface with smooth animations and persistent data storage.
+A beautifully animated, responsive task tracker built with React.js and Tailwind CSS.
+Designed with anime aesthetics, it offers a delightful user experience while helping you organize and manage your daily missions efficiently.

+✨ Features include a clean glassmorphic UI, soft gradients, smooth transitions, intelligent filters, persistent local storage, and motivational stats — making productivity feel like a daily adventure.

 ## ✨ Features